pierre-rouleau/pel/doc/pel-manual.rst

 Further PEL Customization
 -------------------------

-The following sections describe optional optimizations or modifications.
+The following sections describe optional optimizations or modifications that can be done after the first complete and successful installation of PEL.

 Delay Loading of Abbreviation Definition File